jenisha987/Online-MCQ-Examination-System-/README.md

-# Online Examination System and Mock Test
+# Online MCQ Examination System

-Version 1.0

-Its an Online Examination System that takes MCQ Tests of Students in Schools and Universities/Collages.
+Its an Online Examination System that takes MCQ Tests of Students in Schools and Universities/Colleges.

 # Features -
 1. You Can Login With Different Accounts.